ARIES-Embedded/riscv-on-max10/Cores.md

 ## Interrupts

+Interrupt handling on PicoRV32 is non standard, yet simple.
+When an interrupt signal is active and the corresponding bit in the enable register *maskirq* is set, then the core is interrupted.
+The HAL provides functions to enable/disable interrupts in the *maskirq* register, to set interrupt handler callbacks and to start the timer (based on clock cycles).

 Interrupts 0-2 are reserved for the core.
-Connecting an interrupt for this bit does not have any effect.
+Connecting an interrupt for these bits may have side effects.

 | IRQ    | Description         |
 |--------|---------------------|